LiamJCates/Programming-Notes/C++/ObjectOrientedConcepts.md

+A class hierarchy is a set of
+classes ordered in a lattice created by derivation (e.g., : public).
+We use class hierarchies to represent concepts that have hierarchical relationships, such as ‘‘A fire engine is a kind of a truck which is a kind of a vehicle’’

+Benefits from Hierarchies
+A class hierarchy offers two kinds of benefits:
+• Interface inheritance: An object of a derived class can be used wherever an object of a base class is required.
+That is, the base class acts as an interface for the derived class.
+The Container and Shape classes are examples.
+Such classes are often abstract classes.
+• Implementation inheritance: A base class provides functions or data that simplifies the implementation of derived classes.
+Smiley’s uses of Circle’s constructor and of Circle::draw() are examples.
+Such base classes often have data members and constructors.
+Concrete classes – especially classes with small representations – are much like built-in types: we define them as local variables, access them using their names, copy them around, etc. Classes in class hierarchies are different: we tend to allocate them on the free store using new, and we access them through pointers or references.

+Hierarchy Navigation
+The read_shape() function returns Shape∗ so that we can treat all Shapes alike.
+However, what can we do if we want to use a member function that is only provided by a particular derived class, such as Smiley’s wink()?
+We can ask ‘‘is this Shape a kind of Smiley?’’ using the dynamic_cast operator:
+Shape∗ ps {read_shape(cin)};
+if (Smiley∗ p = dynamic_cast<Smiley∗>(ps)) { // ... does ps point to a Smiley? ...
+// ... a Smiley; use it
+}
+else {
+// ... not a Smiley, try something else ...
+}
+If at run time the object pointed to by the argument of dynamic_cast (here, ps) is not of the expected type (here, Smiley) or a class derived from the expected type, dynamic_cast returns nullptr.
+We use dynamic_cast to a pointer type when a pointer to an object of a different derived class is a valid argument.
+We then test whether the result is nullptr.
+This test can often conveniently be placed in the initialization of a variable in a condition.
+When a different type is unacceptable, we can simply dynamic_cast to a reference type.
+If the object is not of the expected type, dynamic_cast throws a bad_cast exception:
+Shape∗ ps {read_shape(cin)};
+Smiley& r {dynamic_cast<Smiley&>(∗ps)}; // somewhere, catch std::bad_cast
+Code is cleaner when dynamic_cast is used with restraint.
+If we can avoid using type information,62 Classes Chapter 4 we can write simpler and more efficient code, but occasionally type information is lost and must be recovered.
+This typically happens when we pass an object to some system that accepts an interface specified by a base class.
+When that system later passes the object back to us, we might have to recover the original type.
+Operations similar to dynamic_cast are known as ‘‘is kind of’’ and ‘‘is instance of’’ operations.

 Polymorphism
 The word polymorphism means having many forms.
 Typically, polymorphism occurs when there is a hierarchy of classes and they are related by inheritance.